Hong5489/Hong5489.github.io/_posts/2022-02-19-techraj-challenge.md

 ```
 But nothing return 🙁, the image data is not LSB

 After that, I stucked for awhile.. tried many stego tools but didn't find anything..
-The number must be something important
+The numbers must be something important

 ## Hints